pipeyrunner/hide-seek/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Lemon Phylactery

 The lemon must be a real lemon.
 It can be affixed using any means, but must be constantly touching the seekers's skin or clothes.
 Once the lemon falls, the hider should be informed of their bonus immediately.
-"Cemetery" in this context, refers to any land specifically designated as a burial ground.

 ### Curse of the Gambler's Feet